|

 2. Available Webpage.

 We would create a webpage for every part.
 On this page would be all the information on this part.
 Latest revisions that can be shown on a drawing and even a 3D representation.
-This webpage would allows downloading of part in different formats such as STEP, IGES, ACES, Parasolid or the native file.
+This webpage would allows downloading of part in different formats such as STEP, IGES, ACIS, Parasolid or the native file.

 Imagine a liaison engineer finding a problem with a part on the manufacturing floor.
 He could actually create a rejection tag and notify the responsible group instantly just by having access to the webpage.
 Then with a quick look the group could put the part on hold, if required, while the change was made.
 The supplier could be instantly notified and stop work on the current parts thereby reducing scraped parts.